Sociology (SOCI)

 SOCI 398Q.
 Tools for Quantitative Analysis.
 1 Unit.

 This course introduces applied statistical concepts and emphasizes the use of bivariate and multivariate statistical procedures for analyzing sample survey data.
-One of five core courses required of sociology majors; offered every spring semester; should be taken in the junior year.
+One of four core courses required of sociology majors; offered every spring semester; should be taken in the sophomore year.
 Prerequisites: SOCI 101S.
 Co-requisite: SOCI 497 for students without prior statistics course.
 Prerequisite to SOCI 499.
 (This course is open to other social science majors and minors, with permission of the instructor.
 Sociology majors may fulfill this requirement by completing an approved statistics course in another department; any substitution must be approved by the department chair.).

 SOCI 485.
 Independent Study.
 0.5 or 1 Units.